 Uncontrolled water is the enemy of homes.
 It not only damages the replaceable components, it also attacks the permanent elements of a home including wood and steel structural members, siding, trim, windows, doors, walls, floors and ceilings.
-Water also promotes mold growth.
+Water also promotes mould growth.

 Water sources include rain, snow, surface water, ground water; leaks from plumbing and heating systems and condensation.
 Again, preventative maintenance is the key to protecting your investment and avoiding water damage.
 This includes keeping gutters and downspouts clear and leak free, and discharging water well away from the building.
-Lot
+Lot grading should slope slightly down away from the home to direct surface water away from the home.